nuriC0/c8-clutch-pressure/README.md

 **How does it work**\
-We will take a pressure signal from Base, Odd and Even sensors located in Transmission.
+I will take a pressure signal from Base, Odd and Even sensors located in Transmission.
 Read those pressures and also feed them into MCPs.
 At this point, our code will make a decision if signal can be passed along into TCM or if it needs to be modified in MCP before its passed along to TCM.

 **Important**\